vaginessa/OpenDiscord/README.md

   </a>
   <br/>
   <p align="center">
     An open-source Material You implementation of the Discord Android app.
+(Android 8+)
   </p>
 </p>